jtostlebe/nevergiveup/content/_index.md

           </p>
           <div class="testimonials-grid">
             <div class="testimonial-card">
               “Be ready for a life changing experience.
 This program is very motivating.
-It's very uplifting...What you put into this program is what you're gonna get out of it.
-There's great qualities in the program that enabled me to become self-sufficient, maintain good employment, work on my credit, and just become an all-around productive member of society and a good person.”
+It's very uplifting.
+NGU enabled me to become self-sufficient, maintain good employment, work on my credit, and just become an all-around productive member of society and a good person.”
               <strong>— Jason G., Program Participant</strong>
             </div>
             <div class="testimonial-card">